-Preventative medicine for people living long-term in temporary housing
+Preventive medical care for people living in temporary housing

 The prefectural government, local municipalities, and related organizations have cooperated to arrange a regular dispatch service of public health nurses and others to the temporary housing units.
 From the time of the disaster until FY2018, a total of about 40,000 people were provided with health services such as blood pressure monitoring and other health observation, health counseling, and health education.